jonathanschwarzhaupt/home-plumbing/src/plumbing_core/README.md

 ### SQLite + DuckDB Integration

 The SQLite destination uses an interesting architectural pattern: **SQLite for storage, DuckDB for analytics**.

 - **SQLite**: Single-file databases with no infrastructure overhead.
 Each source gets its own `.db` file with a single writer, eliminating concurrency issues
 - **DuckDB**: Acts as a bridge during analytics, allowing complex queries across multiple SQLite files and seamless integration with pandas/arrow ecosystems

 This pattern scales well for modestly-sized data platforms where you want the simplicity of file-based storage but the analytical power of modern columnar query engines.
 DuckDB can attach multiple SQLite databases and perform federated queries, making it perfect for this use case.

-## Contributing

-> This is my personal plumbing toolbox - feel free to open issues o rPRs if you spot something, but no promises!